-Evaluation and Modification: The Town Public Works Department will continue to maintain the Town's storm sewer system as a means to keep the system properly functioning.
+Evaluation and Modification: The Town Public Works Department will continue to maintain the Town's storm sewer system to keep the system properly functioning.
 Such work also provides an opportunity for the Town to discover potential illicit connections its MS4.
 No modifications are planned for this BMP.